Clock Chimes:

 Chauncey Boardman Wooden Works Clock

-I'm 23 years old, I live in Cornwall Ontario Canada.
-I like to do clock repair in my spare time, as a hobby only (for now).
-Above, are the links to my ever-growing clock collection.
-I actually decided to make this seperate website entirely for my clocks.
+I mainly do clock repair in my spare time, as a hobby.
+Above are the links to my ever-growing clock collection.
+I actually decided to make this separate website entirely to share my clocks with the public, and with other collectors.

 Clocks are my passion.
 I don't know exactly why, but I've loved old clocks since I was very young.
 My grandfather used to be a clock and watch repairman, so I like to think that the interest was passed down from him.
-It's too bad he isn't around, because I'm sure he clould teach me a lot of intetresting things about clock repair.
-He mostly did watches, and I also have another great uncle who does watch repair.
-I have some of my grandfather's tools, which is nice.
+Sadly he passed away when I was very young.
+It's too bad he isn't around, because I'm sure he could teach me a lot of interesting things about clock repair, and I'm sure he'd enjoy seeing some of my acquisitions.
+He mostly worked on watches, and I also have another great uncle who does watch repair (he lives far away in Quebec).

 I purchase most of my clocks on eBay.
-I don't like to pay much, because I go after the clocks that need a lot of TLC (or ones that are a great bargain!)
+I don't like to pay much, and I prefer to buy clocks that need a lot of TLC.
 Some of the clocks above were badly painted, or had very bad/peeling veneer or finish.
 Some just needed to be cleaned and oiled.
-I preffer early american clocks, especially anything pre-1860.
+I prefer early American clocks, especially anything pre-1860.

 I owe a lot of my repair skills (and general clock interest) to my very good friend Larry.
-He is the one who encouraged me to disassemble and clean my first clock.
+He is the one who encouraged me to disassemble and clean my first clock movement (which was a partially incomplete spare from mu grandfather's old things).
 Since then, I have cleaned and repaired MANY.
-I still can't do any major repairs (aming new gears, adjusting escapements, etc), but I hope to be able to do them one day.
-I would also like to thank all the nice people fron the NAWCC message boards for answering a whole bunch of my clock repair questions.
+I still have only limited tools (I have no gear-cutting equipment), but I am still able to do a fair amount of complex repairs.
+I would also like to thank all the nice people from the NAWCC message boards for answering a bunch of my clock related questions.

-I always try to take a "Do no harm" approach when it comes to clock repair.
-If I don't feel confident that I can repair a clock, I will leave it alone.
-I will only strip and refinish a clock if the original finish is badly deteriorated.
+I always try to take a "do no harm" approach when it comes to clock repair.
+If I don't feel confident that I can repair a clock (due to a complex repair), I will leave it alone.
+I will only strip and refinish a clock if the original finish is very badly deteriorated.
 As much as possible, I like to stick only to original materials and techniques.
 This includes the use of hot hide glue, traditional shellac (applied with a brush, then hand polished), and fasteners like old slot head screws, and square nails.

 When I clean a clock, I usually start with the case.
 If the case is in need of cleaning, refinishing, or repairs, I do that first.
 Then, once the case is ready (and free of dust) I will go ahead and clean the movement.
-It is especially important in clock repair, to make sure the case is free of dust, and holes where dust could enter the case.
-Dust is a clock's worst enemy, and will cause wear to occur sooner.
-Many clockmakers simply clean the movements without thoroughly cleaning the interior of the case.
+It is especially important in clock repair, to make sure the case is free of dust (as much as possible), and any excess holes where dust could enter the case.
+Many clockmakers simply clean the movements without thoroughly cleaning the interior of the case, which is a quick and simple job.

-I don't own any fancy tools (yet), or use any high-tech equipment, just a lot of old fashionned 'elbow grease'.
+For the most part, I don't own any fancy tools or use any high-tech equipment, just a lot of old fashioned 'elbow grease'.
 I use a mixture of ammonia and dish soap to clean all the clock parts, and polish (Brasso) for some the other pieces (pendulums, gong bases, etc).
-I also use very fine steel wool on metal parts, because it's important to remove all rust (or it will only spread to other parts).
+I also use very fine steel wool on metal parts, because it's important to remove any visible rust (or it will only spread to other parts).

 Contact Info: